 Fresh Tomato Sauce

 - 4 tablespoons vegetable oil (olive, sunflower, or canola)

 - 3 tablespoons water

 - Salt and pepper to taste

-- Brown sugar to taste, if needed
+- Brown sugar to taste, if needed to reduce acidity

 - In a saucepan, heat the oil and cook the onions until soft